 Step 5: Review Current Rate of Service

-After checking all of these possible error spots, add up the cots to confirm that you are being billed at the right rate and that all discounts are being applied.
+After checking all of these possible error spots, add up the costs to confirm that you are being billed at the right rate and that all discounts were applied.

 Step 6: Consider Autopay